Aristodemo Giorgini: Recordings

-Giorgini made multiple recordings for the G&T, Pathé, Edison, and HMV labels.
+Giorgini made multiple recordings for the G&T, Pathé, Edison, and His Master's Voice labels.
 Most of these were individual arias, but in 1928 towards the end of his career he was recorded in a full-length La bohème with Carlo Sabajno conducting the La Scala Orchestra and Chorus.
 Rosina Torri was the Mimì to his Rodolfo.
-Originally released on the HMV label, a remastered version of this recording was released on CD by VAI in 1994.
+Originally released on the His Master's Voice label, a remastered version of this recording was released on CD by VAI in 1994.

 In 1995, The Record Collector released the CD The Art of Aristodemo Giorgini, a collection of 27 art songs and arias most of which were recorded early in Giorgini's career.
 The operas represented include L'Africaine, Tosca, Fedora, I puritani, La sonnambula, Les pêcheurs de perles, Luisa Miller, Adriana Lecouvreur, Werther, Il Barbiere di Siviglia, Don Pasquale, Lucia di Lammermoor, Pagliacci, and La fanciulla del West.